bifbof/information_retrieval_exercises/readme.md

 I assume that you have Anaconda installed on your computer if not go to [anaconda.com](https://www.anaconda.com).
 Then after that follow these steps.
 If you are using pip instead the installation process should be similar.

-1. Open your command window and go to the root folder containing all the files
+1. Open your command window and set the current directory to the root folder containing all the files
 2. use `conda env create -f environment.yml` to create a new environment
 3. type `conda activate ir`
-4. then `jupyter notebook ` to start your start your coding environment
+4. then `jupyter notebook` to start your start your coding environment

 Happy Coding!